signal-flux/SFxPW-Intro-to-Modular-Synthesis/Chapter-02/chapter02.md

 This chapter will introduce you to several core building blocks of modular synthesis: the *voltage-controlled oscillator*, or *VCO* for short; the *low-frequency oscillator*, a close sibling of the VCO; and the *attenuator*, *inverter*, and *attenuverter*.

 To start, we won't focus too much on the *musical* utility of the various ingredients for modular synthesis.
 Instead, we will focus on understanding how they work abstractly so you can build intuition for what they are actually doing, and gain a basic understand of how voltage is turned into sound.
-You have to walk before you can run!
+You need to know your ABCs before winning a Pulitzer Prize!

 When you are ready, move on to the [next chapter](../Chapter-03/chapter03.md)!